Are Investors Buying All the Homes in Texas?

 Shifts Toward Rental Communities

-When a large number of homes in a neighborhood become rental properties, it can change the character of a community.
+When a large number of homes in a neighborhood become rental properties, it can change the overall character of a community.

-Where Corporate Investors Are Most Concentrated
+Where Corporate Investors

 Investor activity is not evenly distributed across the housing market.
 Research shows that large institutional investors tend to cluster in specific metropolitan areas and neighborhoods.